 Is the test still necessary if I have received the HPV vaccine?

 Yes.
 The HPV vaccine is very effective at protecting against HPV but it does not protect against all types of HPV that are known to cause cervical cancer.
 Even if you have been immunised you still need to have regular screening.

 Self-collection for HPV testing is only offered for women who:

-- are under-screened and are overdue for cervical screening by two years or longer and are 30 years of age or over.
+- are overdue for cervical screening by two years or longer and are 30 years of age or over, and

 There is a frequently asked questions list about cervical screening on the National Cervical Screening Program website or speak to a Cervical Screening Test Provider.

 What is the National Cancer Screening Register?